top of page

 Play a round at the Mazagan Golf Club

 For those just learning the game, the club offers group and private golf lessons with experienced instructors who can help build solid fundamentals.
-After working up an appetite on the links, golfers can retire to the spacious clubhouse for a meal or shop for the latest golf clubs, apparel and accessories at the onsite pro shop.
+After working up an appetite on the links, you can retire to the clubhouse for a meal or shop for the latest golf clubs, apparel and accessories at the onsite pro shop.

 Head to the beach

-Further afield lies Sidi Abed Beach, a crescent-shaped expanse of fine golden sand that offers a more peaceful atmosphere.
+Further afield lies Sidi Abed Beach, a crescent-shaped expanse of golden sand that offers a more peaceful atmosphere.
 If you want to surf, head to Sidi Bouzid Beach, which is located five kilometres south of El Jadida.
 Backing the sand is a breezy boardwalk lined with restaurants and cafes where you can soak up all the action.

-railway tracks near El Jadida, Morocco
+Railway tracks near El Jadida, Morocco

-Ultimate Travel Guide to El Jadida
+Best tours to El Jadida

 How to get to El Jadida

-Casablanca Mohammed V International Airport is the main aviation gateway to Morocco and lies around 110 kilometres from El Jadida.
-A private transfer from Casablanca Airport is the most convenient way of getting to El Jadida, whether you’re visiting for the day or staying overnight.
+private transfer from Casablanca Airport is the most convenient way of getting to El Jadida, whether you’re visiting for the day or staying overnight.

 From Marrakech, a private transfer to El Jadida is the quickest and most convenient option.
-Alternatively, you can get a grand taxi (shared taxi) from Bab Doukkala in Marrakech, with the journey to El Jadida taking around 2.5 hours.
-Trains from Marrakech to El Jadida require a transfer in Casablanca.
+Alternatively, you can get a grand taxi (share taxi) from Bab Doukkala in Marrakech, with the journey to El Jadida taking around 2.5 hours.

 If you’re travelling up the coast from Essaouira, CTM buses make the journey to El Jadida before continuing on to Casablanca.
 The trip takes around four hours.
+CTM buses can be booked directly with the company or at 12Go.

 Best places to stay in El Jadida

 If you’re looking for a luxury hotel in El Jadida, then you can’t go past Riad Dar El Malaika.
-Stepping through the intricately carved wooden doors transports you into a world inspired by the lavishness of “One Thousand and One Arabian Nights” - this is Moroccan accommodation at its most exquisite.
-Located in the heart of the medina, this hidden gem features lush gardens filled with fragrant jasmine and provides a tranquil escape from the hustle and bustle outside its walls.
+Stepping through the carved wooden doors transports you into a world inspired by the lavishness of “One Thousand and One Arabian Nights” - this is Moroccan accommodation at its most exquisite.

 On the upper level are five luxurious suites, each uniquely decorated with hand-selected furnishings and objets d'art.
 Aside from polished marble floors, you’ll find spacious bathrooms with deep-soaking tubs and rainfall showers.
-Dinners are served alfresco in the candlelit courtyard, making this one of the most romantic places to stay in Morocco.

 "It is a beautiful riad in the wonderful city of El Jadida.
 What a welcome change from the madness of Marrakesh.
 The staff were exemplary.
 The room was very romantic.
 The breakfast was the best one we had in Morocco.” - John (read more reviews here)

-Housed in a 19th-century Portuguese church, this highly rated El Jadida hotel sets itself apart with its unique architecture and museum-like decor.
-Each of its 14 individually designed rooms boasts furnishings curated from antique shops across Morocco, creating an eclectic style fusing modern comfort with old-world charm.
-Eight suites are located in the original convent while five additional rooms can be found in the annex that was once housed the American consulate.
+Housed in a 19th-century Portuguese church, this highly-rated El Jadida hotel sets itself apart with its unique architecture and museum-like decor.
+Each of its individually designed rooms boasts furnishings curated from antique shops across Morocco, creating an eclectic style fusing modern comforts with old-world charm.

 Despite its small size, L'Iglesia punches above its weight, with a rooftop terrace overlooking the ramparts that offers breathtaking ocean views.
 Mornings begin with breakfast on the terrace, while the on-site restaurant serves up local Moroccan fare and the bar provides a perfect spot for an evening cocktail.